jellenberger/newsgraph/docs/notes.md

 ## Weighting and Ranking
 - use edge count in weighting?
 - determine how, when  to normalize weighting for paths from start and end

+## Grammaticality
+- data for n-grams: it data needs language detection
+- implement n-gram frequency for model